 The ultimate ingredients.
 Blissfully combined.

-The phrase “Za mago wa yasashii ko” (which means “the grandson is a kind boy” in Japanese),
+The phrase “Za mago wa yasashii ko”,

 is a mnemonic where each syllable points to one of the 9 components of a healthy diet.

 Za ma go wa ya sa shi i ko

 ZaZakkoku (grains): The seeds of life.A great oak begins from a tiny seed.
 Sprouted grains

 SaSakana (fish) (we primarily use small fish and blue fish such as sardines and mackerel with some shellfish, squid, and octopus)

 ShiShiitake and other mushrooms, shio (salt)